 Despite various fluctuations over the course of the last decade, the divorce rate in the UK has remained relatively steady at 42% since 2002.
 There are multiple potential reasons for this, although some experts have suggested that the impact of the Great Recession and subsequent economic decline has also accounted for numerous relationships.
-Even with this in mind, however, the majority of statistics seem to indicate that infidelity and mistrust remain the most prolific triggers of divorce nationwide.
+According to a divorce lawyer even with this in mind, the majority of statistics seem to indicate that infidelity and mistrust remain the most prolific triggers of divorce nationwide.

 How to Cope with Infidelity: 3 Steps towards Marital Harmony